In this article, we provide insight idea about China company Formation guide:

 2. Representative Office (RO)

-RO is formed by a foreign enterprise and it is not a legal entity in China.
+Representative Office (RO) is formed by a foreign enterprise and it is not a legal entity in China.
 RO operates in China on behalf of the foreign parent company.

-The establishment of a RO is a fairly simple way for a foreign company to exist in China, but there are limits to what they can do.
+The establishment of an RO is a fairly simple way for a foreign company to exist in China, but there are limits to what they can do.
 For example, it cannot make any financial transactions directly and issue invoices.

 As with joint ventures, ROs are becoming increasingly scarce as foreign investors choose to set up wholly foreign-owned enterprises in China.